Are you struggling to break free from a painful past?

 An experienced hypnotherapist can assist you in identifying the negative emotions that are affecting your life.

-Your life should NOT be determined by your past traumas and painful memories.
+Do not let you past traumas and painful memories dictate how you should live your life.
 You can take some positive steps to move forward confidently into the future.

 Here is a simple relaxation exercise you can use anywhere.
 If you can, choose a comfortable, peaceful, and secure location.